 Vandalism & Tomb-robbing

 Rufb didn’t like the look of the terracotta warriors and decided to bring them, one by one, and thrash the whole lot at the bottom of the spiked pit they had crossed earlier (8).
-This demanded considerable efforts and it also attracted a Swarm of Bats.
+This demanded considerable efforts and it also attracted a Swarm of Bats that delivered a few painful bites.

 As for the coffin…